Warning: Spoilers, to the extent a movie of this nature can be spoiled, follow

 Samantha lusts pathetically over a piece of flower ring jewelry at auction.
 “I work hard.
 I deserve this,” says Samantha, bidding more for the ring than some people make in a year.
 In the director’s commentary, the director says he hears this phrase more than any other from women.
 Wow, that’s pitiful.
 What’s worse: He thinks it’s true.
 They do work hard, they do deserve this.
 The sense of entitlement here is appalling.

 After more gratuitous swearing—the movie has an unexpected penchant for it—Samantha is, happily, outbid.
 Charlotte finds the auction sad, not because Samantha lost, but because it’s the auction of a woman’s jewelry, all of which was given to her by her now ex-boyfriend.
 Yes, Charlotte, it must be so hard to part with things you didn’t earn.
-Also, this auction is supposed to be somehow embarrassing for the boyfriend, according to Carrie’s voiceover.
+This auction is supposed to be somehow embarrassing for the boyfriend, according to Carrie’s voiceover.
 Don’t ask me how.

 Carrie talks with Big about her newly found insecurity of not being married.
 She’ll sell her old apartment, move into the new place, and make it “ours.”
 Loved Big’s response: “It is ours.
 I bought it for us.”
 Should have added: “Just like I bought you.”
 Carrie expresses her concern that she would have no legal rights to “this home that I built.”
 By “built” of course she means “redecorated.”